-Those old board games collecting dust on the top of your closet could be key to keeping your mind active and healthy.
-Board games entertain and bring people together through competitive and cooperative game play.
+Those old board games collecting dust on the top of your closet could be the key to keeping your mind active and healthy while social distancing during the Coronavirus pandemic.
+Board games entertain and bring people together through competitive and cooperative gameplay.
 Some of the most popular board games are: Monopoly, Chess, Checkers, Life, Clue, Scrabble, Mancala, and many more.
 However, board games offer a lot more than just entertainment.
-In fact, these games beneficially impact health in multiple aspects at any age.
-If this is news to you, here’s some of the top 10 benefits that you should know about:
+These games beneficially impact health in multiple aspects at any age.

-- Have fun and feel good: One of the side effect of playing board games is laughing.
-Laughing has been shown to increase endorphins, those are chemicals that bring up the feeling of happiness.
-Sharing laughter and fun can promote empathy, compassion and trust with others.
+- Have fun and feel good: One of the side effects of playing board games is laughing.
+Laughing has been shown to increase endorphins, which are chemicals that bring up the feeling of happiness.
+Sharing laughter and fun can promote empathy, compassion, and trust with others.

-- Family time: Sitting down with family with no interruptions may feel like an impossible thing in your home, as everyone has different schedules which pushes them to opposite directions.
-But playing games with your kids, or with your friends, is a perfect way to spend time together and build learning skills at the same time.
-Playing a board game after a family dinner is an excellent way to get closer to your family, while strengthening your family bond.
+- Family time: Sitting down with family with no interruptions may seem impossible in your home, as everyone has different schedules, pushing them in opposite directions, but playing games with your kids, or friends, is a perfect way to spend time together while also building learning skills.
+Playing a board game after a family dinner is an excellent way to get closer to your family while strengthening your family bond.

-- Memory formation and cognitive skills: Allowing your kids to play a board game helps them practice essential cognitive skills, like problem solving.
+- Memory formation and cognitive skills: Allowing your kids to play a board game helps them practice essential cognitive skills like problem-solving.
 The hippocampus and prefrontal cortex especially benefit from playing board games.
 These areas of the brain are responsible for complex thought and memory formation.
-Board games help the brain retain and build cognitive associations well into old age too.
+Board games help the brain retain and build cognitive associations well into old age.

-- Reduces risks for mental diseases: One of the primary benefits of playing board games is reducing the risk of cognitive decline, such as that associated with dementia and Alzheimer’s.
+- Reduces risks for mental diseases: One of the primary benefits of playing board games is reducing the risks of cognitive declines, such as dementia and Alzheimer’s.
 Keeping your mind engaged means you are exercising it and building it stronger.
-A stronger brain has lower risks of losing its power.
+A stronger brain has a lower risk of losing its power.

-- Lowers blood pressure: Along with laughing and increasing your endorphins, they can help you lower or maintain your blood pressure.
-This release of endorphins help muscles to relax and blood to circulate, which evidently will lower your blood pressure.
-High blood pressure is associated with greater risk of artery damage, heart disease and stroke.
+- Lowers blood pressure: Along with laughing and increasing your endorphins, they can help you reduce or maintain your blood pressure.
+This release of endorphins helps muscles relax and allows blood to circulate, which will lower your blood pressure.
+High blood pressure is associated with a greater risk of artery damage, heart disease, and stroke.

-- Speed up you responses: Get yourself a board game like chess, checkers or monopoly, and in time you might be better at being able to find those hard-to-find car keys without having to look for then in the entire house.
+- Speed up your responses: Get yourself a board game like chess, checkers or monopoly, and in time you might be better at locating those hard-to-find car keys without having to look for them throughout the entire house.
 Scientists at the University of Toronto in Canada assessed two groups’ ability to search for and find an object; their results showed that study participants who regularly played video games were far quicker at locating the target than those who didn’t play.

-- Reduce stress: You can always benefit from a healthy distraction like playing a board games since it is an excellent way to kick back and relax.
-According to an online survey by RealNetworks, Inc., a casual games developer, found that 64% of respondents said they play games as a way to unwind and relax and 53% play for stress relief.
+- Reduce stress: You can always benefit from a healthy distraction like playing board games since it is an excellent way to kick back and relax.
+According to an online survey by RealNetworks, Inc., a casual games developer found that 64% of respondents said they play games as a way to unwind and relax, and 53% play for stress relief.

-- Grows your immune system: Research has shown that negativity, depression and stress can reduce your ability to fight disease.
-Positive feelings and thoughts, like the laughter and enjoyment that always comes with board games, prevents these effects by releasing some chemicals that fight stress and boost your immune system.
-A simple board game could give rise to the ‘survival genes’ and activate them in your brain, making the brain cells live longer and helping to fight disease.
+- Grows your immune system: Research has shown that negativity, depression, and stress can reduce your ability to fight disease.
+Positive feelings and thoughts, like the laughter and enjoyment that always come with board games, prevent these effects by releasing chemicals that fight stress and boost your immune system.
+A simple board game could activate the survival genes in your brain, making the brain cells live longer and help to fight diseases.

 If you enjoy indoor activities, read: